 Most of the information on these pages comes directly from the records in my own and other Studio One collections, and as such it is very much a collaborative effort between myself and fellow collectors from all over the world.
 Thanks are due to the following for their help and assistance:

-Petri Aarnio; Olivier Albot; Lol Bell-Brown; Stan Bethwaite; Joshua Blood; Nicky Bowman; Steve Brentford: Bob Brooks; Jeremy Collingwood: Roger Dalke; Peter Dalton; Matt Dinsmore; Ian Dovell; Christian Eritt; Matthew Ewert; John Foster; Cyrille Fouques; Peter Furlong; Winston Gelly; Greg (Graal Records); Mike Haley; Brian Harris (Icicle); Noel Hawks (Dub Vendor); Otto Hestness; Dave Home; Ray Hurford (Small Axe & Rhythm Wise); Tero Kaski; Brian Keyo; Chris Lane; Charlie Morgan (Outernational Records); Gary Olliver; Tapsa Piirainen; Nicolas Potier; Peter Roberts; Alpo Saimovarra; Robert Schoenfeld (Roots Knotty Roots); Jean Scrivener (Rhythm Wise); Rich Spencer; Bobby Tanzilo; Stephen Taw; Leigh Turner; Michael Turner (Roots Knotty Roots); Juha Vaahtera; Chris Wilson; Klaus Winter; Bill Wright.
+Petri Aarnio; Olivier Albot; Lol Bell-Brown; Stan Bethwaite; Joshua Blood; Nicky Bowman; Steve Brentford: Bob Brooks; Jeremy Collingwood: Roger Dalke; Peter Dalton; Matt Dinsmore; Ian Dovell; Christian Eritt; Matthew Ewert; Carl Finlay; John Foster; Cyrille Fouques; Peter Furlong; Winston Gelly; Greg (Graal Records); Mike Haley; Brian Harris; Noel Hawks; Otto Hestness; Dave Home; Ray Hurford; Tero Kaski; Brian Keyo; Chris Lane; Charlie Morgan; Gary Olliver; Laurent Pfeiffer; Tapsa Piirainen; Nicolas Potier; Peter Roberts; Alpo Saimovarra; Robert Schoenfeld; Jean Scrivener; Thore Staeck; Rich Spencer; Bobby Tanzilo; Stephen Taw; Leigh Turner; Michael Turner; Juha Vaahtera; Chris Wilson; Klaus Winter; Bill Wright.

 (With apologies to anyone whose name I have omitted.)